bdcrops/module-declarative/README.md

 1.3- Insert data (Installing and upgrading data)

-1.4- FAQ of Declarative Schema
+1.4 - How to install & upgrade BDC_Declarative

-1.5 - How to install & upgrade BDC_Declarative
+1.5- FAQ of Declarative Schema

 ## 1.1 create table